-3) Environmental Accessibility Adaptations, Specialized Medical Equipment & Supplies that require unique pricing; Vehicular Modifications, Assistive Technology,

-Following the delivery of service, providers submit invoices to and are paid by DOH/DDD.
-The invoices are processed following the State of Hawaii Department of Accounting and General Services (DAGS) policies and procedures to generate a state purchase order.
+3) Environmental Accessibility Adaptations, Specialized Medical Equipment & Supplies that require unique pricing; Vehicular Modifications, Assistive Technology, processed following the State of Hawaii Department of Accounting and General Services (DAGS) policies and procedures to generate a state purchase order.
 Quarterly, a file containing all the items paid for by DOH/DDD is submitted to DHS/MQD for Medicaid eligible waiver participants.
 Upon receipt, DHS/MQD sends a bill of collection to DOH/DDD for the state portion (non-federal share).
 DOH/DDD will then voucher the state share to DHS/MQD.
 DHS/DDD will pay DOH/MQD the total invoice at a later date.
 Subsequently, DHS/MQD will draw down the federal share from CMS.